Get Schooled

 Working on your college application essay?
 Here’s how popular AI tools like ChatGPT can help or harm your chances.

-Most Common College Essay Topics
+Understanding Common App College Essay Prompts

 Free College Application and Scholarship Essay Review